-Amelia Island is situated on the Eastern coast of Florida about a 45 minute drive from Jacksonville and 20 km from the Georgia border.
+Amelia Island is situated on the Eastern coast of Florida about a 45-minute drive from Jacksonville and 20 km from the Georgia border.
 Amelia Island has a beautiful mixture of the Floridian coast vibe, but also the Southern Charm.
 Tourists have been coming to Fernandina Beach since the 1890s, and for a good reason.
-With its preserved historic architecture of Victorian homes and buildings, Southern hospitality and stress-free pace Fernandina Beach seems untouched by time.
-There is a whimsical draw to this quaint Victorian seaport town and I can 100% see why Amelia Island was once a ground for pirates, millionaires, as well as bootleggers.
-This destination is great for romantics, families and pet owners that are looking for a serene yet fun vacation.
+With its preserved historic architecture of Victorian homes and buildings, Southern hospitality, and stress-free pace Fernandina Beach are untouched by time.
+There is a whimsical draw to this quaint Victorian seaport town and it makes total sense why Amelia Island was once a ground for pirates, millionaires, as well as bootleggers.
+Nowadays, this destination is great for romantics, families, and pet owners looking for a serene yet fun vacation.
 If you are wondering why go to Amelia Island, you want to keep reading below my travel guide.

 Amelia Island Travel Guide